lmorningstar13/6221-2182A_LAQM_Rutgers/README.md

 -Pymeasure was used for the consol log feature.
 However, it is not necessary to run properly.
 The code will work fine if you remove any lines starting with log.info and the corresponding imports

 -If you are having trouble connecting with the instruments, this may be an issue regarding pyvisa (the FAQ is active and very helpful)

+-For any problems with code, setting up instruments, or any other general questions contact

+-Contact Nidhish Sharma - *ns1300@scarletmail.rutgers.edu* for help with setting up instruments, code errors, or any other general questions.